hasmhib/unit3-2024/README.md

 ### 2. Financial Tracking Capability:
 The application includes a financial tracking feature that accurately records and monitors the company's transactions such as expenses an income.
 (Issue: _“I suffer with an financial losses due to incorrectly recorded orders”_)

-### 3. Resource Tracking for Production:
+### 3. Resource Management for Production:
-The application implements a resource tracking system within the app that specifically manages the materials used for making pillows.
+The application implements a resource management system within the app that specifically track the materials used for making pillows.
 (Issue: _"I was not able to track the materials, and there are many times when resources were over-booked, and I had to buy materials again, losing profits."_)

 ### 4. Comprehensive Order and Material Management:
 The application provides detailed information about order and material management by using tables and graphs such as pie charts and bar graphs.
 (Issue: _“There are lots of inefficiencies in order and material management and I need to calculate these every time.”_)

-### 5. Translation System:
+### 5. Order searching System:
-The application provides both in Japanese and English for the international workers.
-(Issue: _“In my company there are many workers who don’t understand Japanese so I want the app to be both English and Japanese”_)
+The application allows the user to search for orders by materials.
+(Issue: _“I was not able to check who ordered what materials, it is difficult to check customer informations all the time.”_)